 - Check the sump pump function and clean the pit if necessary.

-Step 3: Deep Clean and Disinfect
+Step 3: Deep Clean and Disinfect the Basement

 How to clean effectively: